cargomail-org/cargomail/README.md

 - Zitadel [OpenID Connect SDK](https://github.com/zitadel/oidc), licensed under the Apache-2.0 License, has been adapted to meet the [Identity Propagation and Assertions](https://github.com/cargomail-org/identity-propagation-and-assertions) concept.

 - Linbox, a Google Inbox-inspired [webmail client](https://github.com/yanglin5689446/linbox) licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE, was cloned to speed up the Cargomail Client application development.
-The source code has been heavily customized to be aligned with the gRPC iMTA proof of concept.
+The source code has been heavily customized to be aligned with the iMTA proof of concept.

 - A set of [react components](https://github.com/AxaGuilDEv/react-oidc) that enables web application integration with OpenID Connect (OIDC) providers.
 A Service Worker is responsible for obtaining tokens from the OIDC server and making requests to the resource server.
 Components are licensed under MIT License.